digiv3rse/account-kit/README.md

-# ModuleKit
+# Account-Kit

 **A development kit for building and testing smart account modules.**

-ModuleKit allows you to:
+Account-Kit allows you to:

 - **Easily build smart account modules** with interfaces for:
   - Validators